The LCPG Meets the 1st Wednesday of every month @ 6:30pm at the:

 Membership qualifications and the BOS application form may be accessed at the Clerk’s Web site at www.sdcounty.ca.gov/cob/ or by calling the Clerk’s office at 619- 531-5600.

-Qualified candidates, who seek a recommendation by the LCPG, must submit an application to the LCPG no later than August 5, 2015 at 6:30 pm.
+Qualified candidates, seeking a recommendation by the LCPG, must submit an application to the LCPG by the next meeting at 6:30 pm.

 Lakeside Equestrian Letter of Map Revision (LOMR)